yaojiqunaer/react-study/README.md

 ### `npm install react-router-dom`

-This will install the react-router-dom package, which is a library that allows you to use routing in your project

-### `npm install react-dom`

-This will install the react-dom package, which is a library that allows you to use React in your project
+[react-router-dom](https://reactrouter.com/en/main) is a routing library for React that allows you to declaratively define your routes and handle navigation within your application.

 ### `npm install react-redux`